Erasmus+ funding for teachers and schools — explained

 Erasmus+ is the European Union’s flagship programme for education, training, youth, and sport.
 With a budget of over €26 billion for 2021–2027, it funds international learning experiences for millions of participants across Europe and beyond.

-For schools and teachers, Erasmus+ means access to fully or partially funded professional development, student exchanges, and international collaboration — with the EU covering travel, accommodation, course fees, and more.
+For schools and teachers, Erasmus+ means access to funded professional development, student exchanges, and international collaboration.
+The EU contributes to travel, accommodation, course fees, and daily subsistence — exact amounts are set by your country’s National Agency.

 EUTA is an accredited Erasmus+ course provider based in Benalmádena, Spain.
 Learn more about us.